agentic-ai-humans/google-ai-studio-chat-branches/README.md

 ### Common Issues

-**"No analysis found"**
-- Ensure the AI has finished responding
-- Check that the response contains valid JSON
-- Try clicking "2.
-Load Analysis" after the AI completes

-**"Error communicating with the page"**
-- Refresh the Google AI Studio page
-- Reload the extension
+**"Analysis exists but not visible in current view"**
+- Click the **"Find Analysis"** button to scroll to the existing analysis
+- If analysis is corrupted, you'll see: "Analysis data is corrupted, please run new analysis"
+- If analysis was deleted, you'll see: "Could not find the analysis.
+It may have been deleted"

+**Extension shows error message**
-- Ensure you're on a valid AI Studio chat page
+- Ensure you're on a valid AI Studio chat page with format: `https://aistudio.google.com/prompts/[CHAT_ID]`

-**Missing attachments**
-- Check console logs for attachment detection
+- The extension won't work on new chat pages (`/prompts/new_chat`) or non-AI Studio sites
+- Refresh the page and try again

+**"Could not find any content to analyze"**
+- Ensure your chat has actual messages (not just thinking content)
+- Scroll to bottom before running analysis to capture all messages
-- Verify files are visible in the original chat
+- Check that messages have loaded properly in the chat interface

+**Branch copying issues**
+- Success message appears when copying completes: "The full history for the [BRANCH_NAME] thread has been copied"
+- If copying fails, you'll see an error alert prompting to try again
+- Ensure clipboard permissions are enabled for the extension

+**Missing attachments in copied branches**
+- Check the copied content for attachment requirements with timestamps
-- Use timestamps to find correct files in AI Studio file manager
+- Use the provided timestamps to identify correct files in AI Studio file manager

-**Extension not working**
-- Verify you're on `aistudio.google.com`
-- Check that the extension is enabled in Chrome
-- Look for console errors (F12 → Console tab)
+- Re-upload files with exact names and timestamps as specified

 ## Version History